 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>BUZZYEAH - Latest Comments in Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.disqus.com/</link><description>Hyped on trends, innovation, and technology.</description><language>en</language><lastBuildDate>Wed, 08 Jul 2009 08:55:26 -0000</lastBuildDate><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-12309178</link><description>Buy Smokeless and Electronic Cigarettes from Smokeless Delite,industry leader starting at $37.99; a new way to enjoy smoking anywhere without the high cost and awful smell of cigarettes...................</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Electronic Cigarettes</dc:creator><pubDate>Wed, 08 Jul 2009 08:55:26 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-11491359</link><description>This will be a unique opportunity to meet some major players in the field in a significantly smaller setting.
-We’ll challenge ourselves to think much deeper about a variety of information problems during the day, and then enjoy the sights and delicacies of Chicago at night.I know that budgets are tight, but this conference won’t break the bank: $550 for non-members of IAI, and $450 for &lt;a href="http://www.chasereviews.com" rel="nofollow"&gt;www.chase.com&lt;/a&gt; members (and it only costs $40 to join!).I’d love to see you there, so please consider registering.
-Don’t wait until the last minute to book flights and hotels as prices just go up.
-Take a moment to do it today.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">johnrhawkins1971</dc:creator><pubDate>Fri, 19 Jun 2009 22:40:35 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486865</link><description>Sam, I'm no scientist by any means... so that sounds good to me.&lt;br&gt;&lt;br&gt;I'm sure someone has created exactly what I'm talking about I just can't find it.&lt;br&gt;&lt;br&gt;A commenter on one of my previous blood bank posts mentioned that "...artificial blood for emergency use is under development that requires little or no refrigeration."</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Meyer</dc:creator><pubDate>Wed, 20 Feb 2008 18:10:01 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486864</link><description>Sam, I'm no scientist by any means... so that sounds good to me.&lt;br&gt;&lt;br&gt;I'm sure someone has created exactly what I'm talking about I just can't find it.&lt;br&gt;&lt;br&gt;A commenter on one of my previous blood bank posts mentioned that "...artificial blood for emergency use is under development that requires little or no refrigeration."</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Meyer</dc:creator><pubDate>Wed, 20 Feb 2008 18:10:01 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486866</link><description>I'm not too sure about this, but it seems a modified refrigerator might work.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Buzzyeah - Latest Comments in Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.disqus.com/</link><description>Trends, technology, and my genome</description><atom:link href="https://buzzyeah.disqus.com/hunting_for_a_blood_bank_refrigerator/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Wed, 20 Feb 2008 18:10:01 -0000</lastBuildDate><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486864</link><description>&lt;p&gt;Sam, I'm no scientist by any means... so that sounds good to me.&lt;/p&gt;&lt;p&gt;I'm sure someone has created exactly what I'm talking about I just can't find it.&lt;/p&gt;&lt;p&gt;A commenter on one of my previous blood bank posts mentioned that "...artificial blood for emergency use is under development that requires little or no refrigeration."&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Meyer</dc:creator><pubDate>Wed, 20 Feb 2008 18:10:01 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486865</link><description>&lt;p&gt;Sam, I'm no scientist by any means... so that sounds good to me.&lt;/p&gt;&lt;p&gt;I'm sure someone has created exactly what I'm talking about I just can't find it.&lt;/p&gt;&lt;p&gt;A commenter on one of my previous blood bank posts mentioned that "...artificial blood for emergency use is under development that requires little or no refrigeration."&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Andrew Meyer</dc:creator><pubDate>Wed, 20 Feb 2008 18:10:01 -0000</pubDate></item><item><title>Re: Hunting for a Blood Bank Refrigerator</title><link>http://buzzyeah.com/2008/02/20/hunting-for-a-blood-bank-refrigerator/#comment-1486866</link><description>&lt;p&gt;I'm not too sure about this, but it seems a modified refrigerator might work.
 Refrigeration works by condensing a gas such as ammonia and then releasing it to lose pressure and drop quickly in temperature.
 I wonder if you could save a larger amount of compressed gas (like in a gas compresser) and release it slowly during electricity shortages.
-Again, I'm not an expert on refrigeration, so this might be an impossible idea.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sam Nam</dc:creator><pubDate>Wed, 20 Feb 2008 12:03:42 -0000</pubDate></item></channel></rss>
+Again, I'm not an expert on refrigeration, so this might be an impossible idea.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Sam Nam</dc:creator><pubDate>Wed, 20 Feb 2008 12:03:42 -0000</pubDate></item></channel></rss>